ibm-cloud-docs/openwhisk/namespaces.md

     ```
     {: pre}

-    The following exmaple shows sample output from the `namespace get` command.
+    The following example shows sample output from the `namespace get` command.

     ```sh
     Details of namespace: myNamespace